benders5e/benders5e/airbender.md

 If you reduce the damage to 0, you can completely defuse the attack, provided you have at least one hand free or are holding your glider.

-#### Dash
+#### Nimble action
 *Cost: 1 chi*
-This turn, you can take the Dash action as a bonus action.
+You spend 1 chi to take the Dash or Disengage action as a bonus action on this turn.

 #### Shunt (rename this)
 *Cost: 1 chi*
 This turn, you can use your Be The Leaf reaction to shunt another creature out of the way of an impending attack, giving them the benefits of that ability.

+#### Air scooter
+*Cost: 1 chi*
+You form a ball our of air which you can ride up walls and vertical surfaces, but you must end your turn on a flat surface.
+You can immediately move 80 feet when you activate the air scooter, and you gain a ground speed of 80 feet.
+The scooter is treated as a mount and disappears at the end of your next turn.

 #### Air ball
 *Cost: 2 chi*